 The sailing area is restricted upstream by Tower Bridge but has no restrictions downstream.
-It is possible to sail to the Thames Estuary and beyond on a single tide.
+It is possibe to sail to the Thames Estuary and beyond on a single tide.

-Members who own cruisers are often in need of crew, with or without experience, and we maintain a list of these opportunities for our members.
+Members who own cruisers are often in need of crew, with or without experience, and we maintain a list of these opportunities on the members portal.

 The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea Reach and around the Isle of Sheppey.
-See the Cruiser Calendar and our Standard Sailing Instruction for cruiser races.
+See the Cruiser Calender and our Standing Sailing Instruction for cruiser races.
 Skippers must also comply with COLREGS, PLA Directions for Navigation in the Port of London and check any PLA Notices to Mariners in force.
-We follow the Racing Rules of Sailing.